-The Sunyaev-Zel'dovich effect (SZE; Sunyaev & Zel'dovich 1970, 1972) is a spectral distortion of the cosmic microwave background (CMB) arising from interactions between CMB photons and hot, ionized gas.
-Surveys of galaxy clusters using the SZE have opened a new window in the Universe by providing samples of hundreds of massive galaxy clusters with well-understood selection over a broad redshift range.
-Both space- and ground-based instruments, including the Planck satellite (Tauber et al. 2010), the South Pole Telescope (SPT; Carlstrom et al. 2011), and the Atacama Cosmology Telescope (Fowler et al. 2007), have released catalogues of their SZE selected clusters.
-The cluster samples have provided new cosmological constraints Hasselfield et al. (2013); Planck Collaboration XX (2014b); Reichardt et al. (2013) and have enabled important evolution studies of cluster galaxies and the intracluster medium over a broad range of redshift (e.g. Zenteno et al. 2011; Semler et al. 2012; McDonald et al. 2013).
+The Sunyaev-Zel'dovich effect (Sunyaev & Zel'dovich 1970, 1972, SZE), is a spectral distortion of the cosmic microwave background (CMB) arising from interactions between CMB photons and hot, ionised gas.
+Surveys of galaxy clusters using the SZE have opened a new window on the Universe by providing samples of hundreds of massive galaxy clusters with well-understood selection over a broad redshift range.
+Both space- and ground-based instruments, including the Planck satellite (Tauber et al. 2010), the South Pole Telescope (SPT; Carlstrom et al. 2011), and the Atacama Cosmology Telescope (ACT; Fowler et al. 2007), have released catalogs of their SZE selected clusters.
+The cluster samples have provided new cosmological constraints (Reichardt et al. 2013; Hasselfield et al. 2013; Planck Collaboration et al. 2013b) and have enabled important evolution studies of cluster galaxies and the intracluster medium over a broad range of redshift (e.g., Zenteno et al. 2011; Semler et al. 2012; McDonald et al. 2013).

 Understanding the relationship between the SZE observable and cluster mass is important for both cosmological applications and astrophysical studies.
-Among observables, the integrated Comptonization from the SZE has been shown by numerical simulations Motl et al. (2005); Nagai, Kravtsov & Vikhlinin (2007) to be a good mass proxy with low intrinsic scatter.
-Cluster mass estimates derived from X-ray observations of SZE selected clusters have largely confirmed this expectation Andersson et al. (2011); Planck Collaboration XI (2011b).
-A related quantity, the SPT signal-tonoise ratio ξ , is linked to the underlying virial mass of the cluster by a power law with lognormal scatter at the ~20 per cent level (Benson et al. 2013, hereafter B13).
+Among observables, the integrated Comptonization from the SZE has been shown by numerical simulations (Motl et al. 2005; Nagai et al. 2007) to be a good mass proxy with low intrinsic scatter.
+Cluster mass estimates derived from X-ray observations of SZE selected clusters have largely confirmed this expectation (Andersson et al. 2011; Planck Collaboration 2011).
+A related quantity, the SPT signal-to-noise $\xi$ , is linked to the underlying virial mass of the cluster by a power law with log-normal scatter at the ${\sim}20$ per cent level (Benson et al. 2013, hereafter B13).

-Probing the SZE signature of low-mass clusters and groups is also important, although it is much more challenging with the current generation of experiments.
-These low-mass clusters and groups are far more numerous and are presumably important environments for the transformation of galaxies from the field to the cluster.
-Studies of their baryonic content show that low-mass clusters and groups are not simply scaled-down versions of the more massive clusters (e.g. Mohr, Mathiesen & Evrard 1999; Sun et al. 2009; Laganá et al. 2013).
+Probing the SZE signature of low mass clusters and groups is also important, although it is much more challenging with the current generation of experiments.
+These low mass clusters and groups are far more numerous and are presumably important environments for the transformation of galaxies from the field to the cluster.
+Studies of their baryonic content show that low mass clusters and groups are not simply scaled-down versions of the more massive clusters (e.g., Mohr et al. 1999; Sun et al. 2009; Laganá et al. 2013).
 This breaking of self-similarity in moving from the cluster to the group mass scale is likely due to processes such as star formation and active galactic nucleus (AGN) feedback.

-The Planck team has recently studied this low-mass population by stacking the Planck maps around samples of X-ray selected clusters in the nearby universe (Planck Collaboration X 2011a, hereafter P11).
+The Planck team has recently studied this low mass population by stacking the Planck maps around samples of X-ray selected clusters in the nearby universe (Planck Collaboration 2011, hereafter P11).
 They show that the SZE signal is consistent with the self-similar scaling relation based on the X-ray luminosity over a mass range spanning 1.4 orders of magnitude.

-Here we pursue a study of the SZE signatures of low-mass clusters extending over a broad range of redshift.
-We use the South Pole Telescope Sunyaev-Zel'dovich survey (SPT-SZ) data with the XMM-Newton Blanco Cosmology Survey (XMM-BCS) over 6 deg2 from which a sample of 46 X-ray groups and clusters has been selected (Šuhada et al. 2012, hereafter S12).
+Here we pursue a study of the SZE signatures of low mass clusters extending over a broad range of redshift.
+We use the South Pole Telescope Sunyaev-Zel'dovich survey (SPT-SZ) data with the XMM-Newton Blanco Cosmology Survey (XMM-BCS) over 6 deg from which a sample of 46 X-ray groups and clusters have been selected (Šuhada et al. 2012, hereafter S12).
 The SPT-SZ data enable us to extract cluster SZE signal with high angular resolution and low instrument noise, making the most of this small sample.